 Managing diabetes during pregnancy is challenging, given the significant risk it poses for both maternal and foetal health outcomes.
 While traditional methods involve capillary self-monitoring of blood glucose level monitoring and periodic HbA1c tests, the advent of continuous glucose monitoring (CGM) systems has revolutionized the approach.
 These devices offer a safe and reliable means of tracking glucose levels in real-time, benefiting both women with diabetes during pregnancy and the healthcare providers.
 Moreover, CGM systems have shown a low rate of side effects and high feasibility when used in pregnancies complicated by diabetes, especially when paired with continuous subcutaneous insulin infusion pump as hybrid closed loop device.
 Such a combined approach has been demonstrated to improve overall blood sugar control, lessen the occurrence of preeclampsia and neonatal hypoglycaemia, and minimize the duration of neonatal intensive care unit stays.
 This paper aims to offer a comprehensive evaluation of CGM metrics specifically tailored for pregnancies impacted by type 1 diabetes mellitus.

-Key Words: Type 1 diabetes mellitus; Continuous glucose monitoring; Pregnancy; Glycaemic control; Continuous glucose monitoring system; CGM
+Key Words: Type 1 diabetes mellitus; Continuous glucose monitoring; Pregnancy; Glycaemic control; Continuous glucose monitoring system

 Jeeyavudeen MS, Crosby M, Pappachan JM.
 Continuous glucose monitoring metrics in pregnancy with type 1 diabetes mellitus.
 World J Methodol 2024; In press